doug-martin/goqu/README.md

 <a name="expressions"></a>
 ### Expressions

-`goqu` provides an idiomatic DSL for generating SQL however the Dataset only provides the the different clause methods (e.g. Where, From, Select), most of these clause methods accept Expressions(with a few exceptions) which are the building blocks for your SQL statement, you can think of them as fragments of SQL.
+`goqu` provides an idiomatic DSL for generating SQL however the Dataset only provides the different clause methods (e.g. Where, From, Select), most of these clause methods accept Expressions(with a few exceptions) which are the building blocks for your SQL statement, you can think of them as fragments of SQL.

 The entry points for expressions are: